 For media inquiries contact: email@example.com

-Washington, DC – In response to the breaking news that the first person in Immigration and Customs Enforcement (ICE) custody tested positive for coronavirus, Silky Shah, Executive Director of Detention Watch Network, issued the following statement in response:
+Washington, DC – In response to Axios reporting that the Biden administration will stop detaining undocumented families in detention centers, Silky Shah, Executive Director of Detention Watch Network issued the following statement:

 Detention Watch Network blasts ICE’s intention, disclosed in private letter, to expand immigration detention

 Washington, DC — In December, Detention Watch Network received a letter from Tae D.

 New report details Biden’s broken promises on ending the use of private prisons in federal incarceration and immigration detention

 Washington, DC — The Biden administration has failed to deliver on the promise to end the use of private prisons in federal incarceration and immigration detention, according to “Broken Promises: Limits of Biden's Executive Order on Private Prisons” a new report released today by Detention Watch Network and Project South.